Harry-027/deal/readme.md

 `serve` command installs dependencies, builds, initializes, and starts blockchain in development mode.

 #### Note -
-Please note that deal blockchain is not part of any production or test network.
+Please note that the deal blockchain is not part of any production or test network.
+It has been developed in reference with blog post series - [Building an application specific blockchain using Cosmos SDK](https://medium.com/@harish0y2j/building-an-application-specific-blockchain-using-cosmos-sdk-part-1-1f8388902fc8)